 Across from her position on the couch stood a small electric wood stove; it heated the lounge and illuminated it without ever growing hot itself.
-It was a good thing too; Delta Rue liked to touch everything in sight that her Mum told her not to.
+It was a good thing too; Delta Rue liked to touch everything in sight which her Mum told her not to.
 At least she couldn't be burned by the object.
 On top of the petite wood stove stood a few picture frames.
-Mostly they were of Delta Rue, Krista's daughter.
+Mostly they were of Delta Rue, her daughter.
 Photographs of the giggling little girl littered her mother's home.
-It was to be expected; the child was Krista's world after her relationship with Delta Rue's father fell apart.
+It was to be expected; the child was Krista's world after her relationship with the child's father fell apart.
 Thankfully her daughter was too young to remember it; it had been two years earlier when the little girl was barely three years old.
 But, better a single mother, than a mother and father who were completely unhappy with each other.
-Still, in the back of Krista's mind, she wondered if that too had been the wrong decision; Delta Rue deserved to have a family; a father who would love her to pieces; unlike her own father.
+Still, in the back of Krista's mind, she wondered if that too had been the wrong decision.
+Delta Rue deserved to have a family; a father who would love her to pieces unlike the one she had.
 Payton loved Delta Rue, in his own way, but it wasn't the way the child deserved.

 Krista shook her head; trying to get those thoughts out of her as she looked at her wood stove and the pictures littering the top of it.
 She wanted her mind to be blank for just a moment; a moment of peace and quiet.
 Was it so much to ask for?
 She certainly had enough deal with the rest of the day.
 As she concentrated on the nothingness, a restful tranquility settled over her; her eyes searched through the photographs of her precious offspring, and a smile came to her face.
 But as she gazed lovingly upon the captured images of the giggling child, her eye caught another photograph.
 It was one she had placed upon her makeshift mantle long before, and promptly forgot about.
 Peeking through the narrow alleyways between silver plated picture frames was a face.
 The face.
 The very face that led her to the situation she was in.
 It was the face of a young man; a boy.
 An eighteen year old boy; or at least he'd been eighteen when the photograph was taken.
 It was years ago now, and the pain had lifted some.
 Photographed, captured for all eternity in his youth, was someone she'd known once.
 A lifetime ago.
 His dark hair, the colour of chocolate, fell in thick loose waves as its fringe all but concealed his right eye.
 His flesh was pale; despite the sun exposure, he was very much the colour of unlined paper; of the full moon in the sky.
 His eyes, despite the right one being nearly hidden from view, were a rich, ever changing, hazel.
 And, his jaw was strong; his face was shaped like a rectangle.
 The youth's face was, to Krista, one of the most beautiful sights she could lay her eyes upon (second to her child of course), even if the man wasn't conventionally attractive.
 She'd not realized it then, or perhaps she'd never admitted it to herself.

-It was too late to apologize; it had been years since they'd spoken.
-The last letter she received from him was nine years ago, and she'd never opened it.
+It was too late to apologise; it had been years since they'd spoken.
+The last letter she received from him was nine years ago; she'd never opened it.
 Before that, well, before that it had been an invitation that she'd torn to pieces.

 Krista closed her eyes and took a deep breath.
 Losing herself in memories of years long passed.
 She'd known Rupert as long as she could remember; she had grown up with him.
 He'd been her best friend in the entire world since they were children.
 Somewhere along the line, that ceased to matter.